joydbr/joydbr.github.io/README.md

-# joydbr.github.io
+# kofglo.github.io
-project for a informational site
+project for a informational site about the game kof98 umol, under construction